virgesmith/pico-crypto-key/README.md

 picobuild test
 ```

-(The default device path and the device PIN are currently defined in [pyproject.toml](./pyproject.toml))
+(The device PIN is currently defined in [pyproject.toml](./pyproject.toml))

 ## Using the device

 The device is pin protected (the word 'pico'), and (for now) it can't be changed without editing the code.

-Sending the correct pin to the device activates the repl (read-evaluate-print loop).
+The `CryptoKey` class provides the python interface and is context-managed to help ensure the device gets properly opened and closed.
+The correct pin must be provided to activate it.

+- `pubkey` return the ECDSA public key (long-form, 65 bytes)
+- `hash` compute the SHA256 hash of the input
+- `sign` compute the SHA256 hash and ECDSA signature of the input
+- `verify` verify the given hash matches the signature and public key
+- `encrypt` encrypts using AES256
+- `decrypt` decrypts using AES256

-Both the tests and examples read the serial port and the pin from the `[pico.run]` section in [pyproject.toml](./pyproject.toml).
+Both the tests and examples read the pin from the `[pico.run]` section in [pyproject.toml](./pyproject.toml).
 Modify the settings as necessary.

-The python interface (the `CryptoKey` class) is context-managed to help ensure the device gets properly opened and closed.
+See the examples for more details.

 ### Troubleshooting

 - If you get `[Errno 13] Permission denied: '/dev/ttyACM0'`, adding yourself to the `dialout` group and rebooting should fix.
+- If you get `usb.core.USBError: [Errno 13] Access denied (insufficient permissions)` you'll need to add a udev rule for the device, see [this stackoverflow post](https://stackoverflow.com/questions/53125118/why-is-python-pyusb-usb-core-access-denied-due-to-permissions-and-why-wont-the).
+This worked for me:

+  `SUBSYSTEMS=="usb", ENV{DEVTYPE}=="usb_device", ATTRS{idVendor}=="aafe", ATTRS{idProduct}=="c0ff", GROUP="plugdev", MODE="0777"`

-- the device can get out of sync quite (too) easily.
+- the device can get out of sync quite easily when something goes wrong.
 If so, turn it off and on again ;)

 ### Testing